Steam yacht: Earliest steam yachts

-Thomas Assheton Smith II was excluded from the Royal Yacht Club for his championship of the steam yacht, eight of which he commissioned between 1830 and 1851, beginning with the Menai.
+Thomas Assheton Smith II was excluded from the Royal Yacht Club for his advocacy of the steam yacht, eight of which he commissioned between 1830 and 1851, beginning with the Menai.
 In cooperation with the Scottish engineer Robert Napier, whose Govan, Glasgow yard built a number of them, Smith did much to improve the hull design of steam yachts.
 After 1856, when the Royal Yacht Squadron (the Club became Squadron in 1833) removed their edict, steam yacht building began to multiply.

 In England around 1901, some steam-powered fairground swings attempted to recreate the steam yacht experience; one example was built by the fairground equipment engineer Frederick Savage.

 Types

 The term "steam yacht" encompasses vessels of several distinct uses, but of similar design.

 Luxury yachts

 A luxury yacht in the modern sense is a vessel owned privately and used for pleasure or non-commercial purposes.
 Steam yachts of this type came to prominence from the 1840s to the early-20th century in Europe.
 The first British royal yacht was Victoria & Albert of 1843.
 Nominally the first steam yacht in the United States was Cornelius Vanderbilt's North Star, launched in 1854; however, this was actually a full-size steamship fitted out for the personal use of Vanderbilt and his family, and left no legacy on steam yacht design.
 The first true steam yachts known to have been built in the United States, Leonard Jerome's Clara Clarita and R. F. Loper's Wave, were completed in 1864.

 Steam yachts were commissioned by wealthy individuals and often heads of state as extravagant symbols of wealth and/or power.
 They were usually built with similar hull-lines to clipper ships, with an ornate bow structure and a low, smooth freeboard.
 Main propulsion usually came from one or two steam engines, later of compound type, or in even later, very large yachts, triple expansion or turbines.
 Steam yachts usually carried rigging for sails, originally as an auxiliary propulsion system, but later more for show and naval tradition.
 Private steam yachts were capable of long seagoing voyages, but their owners' needs and habits saw most stay near to the coast.
 Inland seas such as the Baltic and the Mediterranean were popular areas for using steam yachts.

 Statistics show that Clydeside was the premier building area for steam yachts in the United Kingdom: 43 shipbuilding yards on Clydeside built 190 steam yachts between 1830 and 1935.
 Scotts Shipbuilding & Engineering Co Ltd of Greenock Scotland built 23 steam yachts between 1876 and 1904.